talosgl/jojos-tech-guides/docs/python-script-setup.md

 ---

-### 5. Download / "install" the Python Script into the venv using pip
+### 5. Download / Install the Python Script into the venv using pip
 It's time to install our example script, `yt-dlp`!

 We're going to use the official Python Package installer, which is called `pip` for some unholy reason.
 Installable packages can be found on the official site at https://pypi.org/.